What is a memorial meant to represent? Who is it meant to represent?The Arts War and Peace

 "The inscription on the front panel offers a prayer for the peaceful repose of the victims and a pledge on behalf of all humanity never to repeat the evil of war.
 It expresses the spirit of Hiroshima—enduring grief, transcending hatred, pursuing harmony and prosperity for all, and yearning for genuine, lasting world peace."

 Hiroshima Peace Memorial Park acts as a stark memorialization not of a peace that was destroyed, but of the horror that was revealed.
 Victims are memorialized, and so is evil.

 One of the artists asked to design a memorial was the American sculptor Isamu Noguchi, who was also part-Japanese.
-Ultimately, Noguchi's ideas were rejected, probably for political reasons—when it was revealed that Noguchi was American, public sentiment quickly soured on his proposal.
+Ultimately, Noguchi's ideas were rejected, probably for political reasons — when it was revealed that Noguchi was American, public sentiment quickly soured on his proposal.

 The Memorial Cenotaph sits in the middle of the park.
-Designed by Kenzo Tange, we can't help but notice a striking resemblance to Noguchi's original designs.
+Designed by Kenzo Tange, one can't help but notice a striking resemblance to Noguchi's original designs.
 Tange, after all, was the architect who first approached Noguchi about designing a memorial.
 After Noguchi was denied the project, Tange had but a week to come up with something new.

-What follows are images of Noguchi's original design and, in his own words,* descriptions of the Hiroshima memorial that almost was.
+What follows are images of Noguchi's original design and, in his own words, excerpted descriptions of the Hiroshima memorial that almost was.